rezio3/recruitment-task/README.md

 This is my recruitment task to Media Ambassador for Frontend Developer Junior/Mid position.

 ## Quickstart
-1. Copy this repository using: git clone https://github.com/rezio3/recruitment-task.git
+1. Clone this repository using: git clone https://github.com/rezio3/recruitment-task.git

 2. Installation: